Birds – Shaba NR

 Best Time for Bird Watching

 Shaba is a bird-watcher’s paradise throughout the year.
 Unusual dry-country specials are often resident and can be spotted at any time.
 Migratory birds swoop in from November to April.
-November and April are the peak periods for rainfall – good to keep in mind if you’re planning a bird-watching trip.
+If you’re planning a birding trip, keep in mind that November and April are the peak periods for rainfall.
+You may prefer to visit from December to February or March.

 Want To Visit Shaba NR?